 - Lower Back Strain

-Lower back strain happens when the muscles in the back are stretched too far by extreme physical exertion, falling, improper posture, bending repeatedly, lifting heavy objects or sitting in the same position for extended periods of time.
+A lower back strain happens when the muscles in the back are stretched too far by extreme physical exertion, falling, improper posture, bending repeatedly, lifting heavy objects, or sitting in the same position for extended periods of time.

 - Stiffness in the back